 If you’re overwhelmed by this process, communicate with your agent.
 A great agent will step in and help you get the job done, no matter the work involved.

 “We had one seller — they had stuff everywhere, it was super dirty, the furniture wasn’t working the way they had it.
 But the house was over a million dollars.
-We went through the whole process of making a list of things that they needed to do,” shares Rathe of her experience selling the home of a client in South Florida.
+We went through the whole process of making a list of things that they needed to do,” shares Rathe, recalling her experience selling a client’s home in South Florida.

 Rathe also encourages sellers to make use of existing storage space in the home.
 “People don’t care about seeing the garage and closets stacking boxes in closets or garages,” she explains.
 “And it doesn’t cost the client that much to box up things and put them in a closet.
 We can have a handyman and organizers come out if that helps.
 This particular client had a lot of paperwork from their business.
 So we called in our intern; we bought a shredder and sent it over with the intern.”